jonnonz1/nz-statute-book/acts/public/1993/companies-act-1993.md

 ### 147 Relevant interests to be disregarded in certain cases
 (1) For the purposes of section 148, no account shall be taken of a relevant interest of a person in a share if— (a) the ordinary business of the person who has the relevant interest consists of, or includes, the lending of money or the provision of financial services, or both, and that person has the relevant interest only as security given for the purposes of a transaction entered into in the ordinary course of the business of that person; or
-  (b) that person has the relevant interest by reason only of acting for another person to acquire or dispose of that share on behalf of the other person in the ordinary course of business of a sharebroker and that person is a person authorised to undertake trading activities on a stock exchange; or
+  (b) that person is authorised to undertake trading activities on a licensed market and has the relevant interest by reason only of acting for another person to acquire or dispose of that share on behalf of the other person in the ordinary course of business of carrying out those trading activities; or
   (c) that person has the relevant interest solely by reason of being appointed as a proxy to vote at a particular meeting of members, or of a class of members, of the company and the instrument of that person's appointment is produced before the start of the meeting in accordance with clause 6(4) of Schedule 1 or by a time specified in the company's constitution, as the case may be; or
   (d) that person—
     (i) is a trustee corporation or a nominee company; and